Can you visit Downton Abbey?

 We were aware that there were several filming sites for Downton Abbey and we decided since we were going to be in the “neighbourhood” so to speak that we would find as many as we could and check them out.

 Our first stop was obviously going to be Downton Abbey or rather Highclere Castle.
-We booked our tickets online and then printed them off before we went the cost of an adult ticket to Highclere Castle is £16 which is pre-booked and guarantees entry to the Castle.
-Apparently, 2019 tickets are already sold out so warning book ahead of time.
+We booked our tickets online and then printed them off before we went the cost of an adult ticket to Highclere Castle is £24 which is pre-booked and guarantees entry to the Castle.
 Morning tickets allow entry to the Castle and Exhibition between 10:30 am and 1 pm.
 Afternoon tickets allow entry to the Castle and Exhibition between 1 pm and 4 pm.
-Last entry time is 4 pm.
+The last entry time is 4 pm.

 For the ultimate Downton Fan the Downton Abbey Complete Series 1,2,3,4,5 & 6 + Bonus “Secrets of Highclere Castle” [Blu Ray LIMITED EDITION]